chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

 ## WHAT IS DOCKER
     - Lightweight ,open, secure platform
     - Smplify building , shipping , running apps
-    - Docker is a tools for running applications in an isolated environment
+    - Docker is a tools for running applications in an isolated environment .
+    - Docker enables you to separate your applications fromm your infrastructure .
+        Eg Hardware , OPS
-    - Docker is a containerization platform.
+    - Docker is a containerization platform. doesnt use much resource
     - It enables to package ,(build) , your applications into images and run them as "containers"
     - On any platform that can run Docker
     - Docker is a platform for running applications